Riga Radio and TV Tower

 The Riga Radio and TV Tower (Rīgas radio un televīzijas tornis) in Riga, Latvia is the tallest tower in the European Union.
+It is operated by the Latvian State Radio and Television Centre (LVRTC).
 It was built between 1979 and 1989 with funding from the central government of the Soviet Union.
 Its highest point reaches 368.5 m, which makes it the third tallest tower in Europe (after the Ostankino Tower at 540 m and the Kyiv TV Tower at 385 m) and the 15th tallest self-supporting tower in the world.